How to Approach Promoters and Venue Bookers for Gigs

 Live music venues receive countless requests every week, so this will put a spotlight on you and they will be more likely to remember you.

 “We don’t care too much about experience, it is a blend of good musical talent and a huge passion and energy for what they do. …We want to create the best live nights and so we want the most energetic bands that we can find.
-If the artist is losing themselves in the moment then the crowd will be too.” — James Booton, Editor and Curator at BOOT MUSIC
+If the artist is losing themselves in the moment then the crowd will be too.” — James Booton, Editor and Curator at Boot Magazine.

 #5 Be persistent